- Home

 - Public liability, worked out by the number of horses on your yard, this can include your privately owned horses.

-- Care, custody and control insurance.
+- Care, custody, and control insurance.

 - Equestrian land liability

-- Employers liability depending on the number of employees, including casual staff.
+- Employer’s liability (depending on the number of employees, including casual staff).

 - Extra cover is available if required such as the activities below.

-If you hold small, unaffiliated shows, hire out your facilities, have guest accommodation or staff accommodation, have a café or tack shop, hold clinics or camps, offer freelance instruction, offer schooling or breaking services and more.
+If you hold small, unaffiliated shows, hire out your facilities, have guest accommodation or staff accommodation, have a café or tack shop, hold clinics or camps, offer freelance instruction, offer schooling or breaking services, and more.

 As a responsible horse owner, it is advisable to insure your equines.
-There are numerous different providers and policies on the market, you will need to consider what type of cover you require.
+There are numerous different providers and policies on the market, so you will need to consider what type of cover you require.
 It can differ due to the age, use, medical condition, and amount of cover that you would like.

-It can include cover for veterinary fees, loss of use, death of an equine.
+It can include cover for veterinary fees, loss of use, and death of an equine.
 Some policies also cover cancellation of holidays due to immediate surgery requirements for your horse.
-Livery costs covered if you are hospitalised, competition costs, tack and equipment damaged or stolen and equine transportation.
+Livery costs are covered if you are hospitalised, competition costs, tack and equipment damaged or stolen and equine transportation.

 One of the most competitive Insurance quotes to be covered for third party liability is by becoming a Gold member of the British Horse Society – £85 direct debit annually.
 (Subject to Change)